Cap-It works best with JavaScript enabled. Enable JavaScript.

 left pointing hex decoration

-interest rate floor, Cap-It, adverse floor, interest rate risk, capit
+interest rate floor, Cap-It, adverse floor, interest rate risk, capit, capped rate mortgage

 An adverse floor obliges the borrower to make payments whenever the floating rate falls below a specified minimum, the floor rate.
 The further that the floating rate falls below the floor rate, the larger the payments made by the borrower.